Lorne (electoral district): Election results

-1881 election
+1881

 The 1881 by-election held on March 23, 1881 was a pivotal milestone towards Responsible Government being attained in the North-West Territories.
-The election marked the first time the provision of the North-West Territories Act 1880 that allowed for an electoral district to be proclaimed if an area the size of 1000 sqmi had 1000 residents had been activated.
+The election marked the first time the provision of the North-West Territories Act 1880 that allowed for an electoral district to be proclaimed if an area the size of 1000 sqmi had 1,000 residents had been activated.

 The election was conducted by voice vote, a qualified elector would tell the returning officer at a polling station who he was going to vote for and the results would be tallied.
 Under the terms of the Act eligible electors were males who had reached the age of majority, which was 21 years of age at that time.
 The act specified that electors must be bona fide males who were not aliens or unenfranchised Indians.
 Electors must also have resided in the territory for at least 12 months to the day of the writ being dropped.

 The election commenced when Lieutenant-Governor David Laird dropped the writ on 1881.
 The election was contested by two candidates, Lawrence Clarke who was a fur trader and Chief Factor of the District of Saskatchewan for the Hudson's Bay Company.
 Clarke's opponent was Henry Stewart Moore a local French speaking businessman from Prince Albert who had been operating a flour mill since 1875.

 Clarke held a big advantage in the campaign as he was supported by the Métis who had been looking for someone to locally represent them in the Legislature since the territory was formed in 1870.
 Clarke had also built his popularity and name recognition as a prominent fur trader.
 On election day Clarke carried the district winning a solid victory.
 He defeated Moore winning nearly 64% of popular vote.
 His resounding win would make him the first elected member to sit on the Northwest Territories council.